cran/PDE/README.md

 1.  **Enter table headings**: Standard scientific articles have their tables labeled with “TABLE”, “TAB”, “Table” or “table” plus number and are detected accordingly.
-If a table is expected to have a different headings, it should be typed in this field.
+If a table is expected to have a different heading, it should be typed in this field.
 For multiple different heading use “;” without extra spaces.
     Argument for `PDE_extr_data_from_pdfs()`: `table.heading.words`